ChamseddineBhd/AuctionApp/README.md

 # AuctionApp
-Small Rest API App
+Rest API App

 ## Documentation
-after lunching the App you can find the API documentation (here) [localhost:8080/swagger-ui.html]
+After lunching the App you can find the API documentation (here) [localhost:8080/swagger-ui.html]

 ## Assignment
 ### Step 1 - Auction house
-Create an auction house with a given name.
+- Create an auction house with a given name.
-List all auction houses created.
+- List all auction houses created.
-Delete a specific house.
+- Delete a specific house.
 ### Step 2 - Auction
-For a given Auction house
 - create an auction with some parameters: name, description, starting time, end time, start price, current price
 - List all auctions for a given auction house